2026 Minnesota elections: Judicial elections

-Three of Minnesota's seven supreme court justices will be up for re-election in 2026.
+Two of Minnesota's seven supreme court justices will be up for re-election in 2026.

+State Ballot Measure

+An amendment to the Minnesota Constitution shall either be rejected or accepted in 2026.
+It is the only amendment to the state constitution offered this year.

 Local elections

 Elections for several subdivisions will be held, including elections for counties, such as the 2026 Hennepin County Attorney election, municipalities, school districts, and hospital districts.